 In tenancy cases, preventing an adverse possession claim requires property owners to actively assert their ownership rights.
 Since tenants initially occupy property with the landlord’s permission, their possession is not hostile in nature.
 However, if the landlord fails to monitor or renew tenancy agreements, tenants may attempt to claim ownership after long-term possession.
 To stop such claims, landlords should maintain written rental agreements, collect rent receipts, and renew contracts periodically to establish the tenant’s acknowledgment of ownership.
 Issuing notices or initiating legal action in cases of default also helps reaffirm ownership rights.
 Regular property inspections further reduce the risk of hostile possession.
 Courts recognize that as long as the possession is under tenancy, it cannot qualify as adverse.
 By ensuring proper documentation and taking timely legal steps, landlords can effectively safeguard their property and prevent tenants from converting lawful possession into an adverse possession claim.

-Things required to prove adverse possession
+Documents and evidence required to prove adverse possession

 The 5 requirements of adverse possession